 We imagine outgoing information going DOWN the stack and incoming information going UP the stack.

 All of this happens in the network software on each computer, whether that computer is your phone, a laptop, or a server like a DNS or web server (routers are a special case that only look at the IP layer).

 The important takeaway here is to understand that the system was constructed with layers of abstraction where each layer only needs to concern itself with its specific job, and then hands it off to another layer.
 This makes the very complicated task of digital network communication possible.

-At the top layer, for example, DNS just thinks is "speaking DNS" to some other computer - the DNS protocol does not even need to know how the other layers work It just relies on them doing their jobs.
+At the top layer, for example, DNS just thinks it is "speaking DNS" to some other computer - the DNS protocol does not even need to know how the other layers work.
+It just relies on them doing their jobs.

 It's not important to get too deep into the specifics.
 If students understand the basic idea of layers of abstraction -- that each layer relies on those below it, but uses them "abstractly" that's enough.

 Put differently, higher-level layers depend on the functionality of lower-level layers, without worrying about precisely how those layers work.
 The Enduring Understanding from the CSP framework states: "6.1 The Internet is a network of autonomous systems" And these layers of abstraction (protocols) are a large part of what that statement is about.

 Answer any questions and move on to the activity.

 This is largely a rhetorical question.
 Use as a gateway to explaining that today we'll learn a little bit more about how HTTP works and look under the hood to see it in action.